-- the report is made to an Eligible Recipient; and - the report is made in respect of a Disclosable Corporate Matter. (b)
+(b) the report is made in respect of a Disclosable Corporate Matter.

 Please note that the scope of Disclosable Corporate Matters is more limited than the scope of Reportable Conduct.

 If these conditions are met, the Corporations Act provides the following protections to the Whistleblower: